Audio description: Canada

+Under Canadian Radio-television and Telecommunications Commission (CRTC) rules, most television channels are required to carry quotas of programming with audio description.
+For regulatory purposes, audio description is referred to in Canada as described video (DV), as the CRTC uses "audio description" to refer to supplemental explanations of on-screen graphics and key visuals by presenters in news and information programs.
+Broadcasters must promote the availability of DV programming, including airing a standard audiovisual bumper and logo at the beginning of all programs offering description.
+All television providers are also required to carry AMI-tv (formerly The Accessible Channel), a specialty channel that broadcasts programming related to accessibility and disability; the channel carries DV on all programs in the primary audio track.

-Under Canadian Radio-television and Telecommunications Commission (CRTC) rules, broadcast television stations and former Category A services that dedicated more than half of their programming to comedy, drama, or long-form documentary programs, were required to broadcast at least four hours of programming with audio descriptions (known in Canadian English as described video) per-week, with two hours of this "original" to the channel per-week.
+Initially, broadcast television stations and former Category A services that dedicated more than half of their programming to comedy, drama, or long-form documentary programs, were required to broadcast at least four hours of programming with described video, with two hours of this "original" to the channel per-week.
 These programs must have been drawn from children's, comedy, drama, long-form documentaries, general entertainment and human interest, reality, or variety genres.
-Broadcasters must also promote the availability of DV programming, including airing a standard audiovisual bumper and logo at the beginning of all programs offering description (the CRTC officially recommends that this announcement also be repeated after the conclusion of each commercial break, but this is not typically practiced).
-All television providers are also required to carry AMI-tv (formerly The Accessible Channel), a specialty channel that broadcasts all programming with descriptions on the primary audio track.

-On March 26, 2015, the CRTC announced that beginning September 1, 2019, most broadcast and specialty networks owned by vertically integrated conglomerates, as well as any channel previously subject to license conditions specifying minimums for DV, are required to supply described video for any prime-time programming (7:00 p.m. to 11:00 p.m.) that falls within the aforementioned genres.
+On March 26, 2015, the CRTC announced that beginning September 1, 2019, broadcast and specialty networks owned by vertically integrated conglomerates, as well as any channel subject to existing license conditions specifying minimums for DV, would be required to supply described video for any prime-time programming (7:00 p.m. to 11:00 p.m.) that falls within the genres of children's, drama and comedy, long-form documentaries, general entertainment and human interest, reality, or variety.
 The requirement that a quota of DV programming be "original" to the network was also dropped.
-Citing the possibility that not enough imported U.S. programming may be supplied with descriptions for their first airing, and the burden this may place on their ability to carry these programs, the CRTC granted an exception to Bell Media, Corus Entertainment, and Rogers Media, for foreign programming that is received within 24 hours of its scheduled airing—provided that any future airings of the same program in prime-time contain descriptions.
 In addition, other licensed discretionary services would be expected to air at least four hours of DV programming per-week by the fourth year of their next license term.

+Citing the possibility that imported U.S. programming may not necessarily be supplied with descriptions for their first airing (including in particular, programming with short turnaround times and live broadcasts such as reality competitions), the CRTC granted an exception to the prime time DV mandate to Bell Media, Corus Entertainment, and Rogers Media, for foreign programming that is received within 24 hours of its scheduled airing—provided that any future airings of the same program in prime-time contain descriptions.